kalinchuk/mark_8_minicomputer/README.md

 The switch board was designed based on the switch pinouts from the original document and several supporting documents.
 The original set of boards did not include a switch board.
 To properly assemble the switch PCB, a switch panel/board for the case will be needed to correctly space the LEDs.

+I have a few PCBs available for sale for $15+SH.
+Send me an email at artem9@gmail.com if you would like to purchase.

 * Reference the [original Mark-8 assembly instructions](https://bytecollector.com/archive/mark_8/My_Mark-8_Info/Mark-8_Construction/RE_Mark-8_Const-NEW.pdf) for the switch pinouts
 * Reference the [Mark-8 connection info document](https://bytecollector.com/archive/mark_8/My_Mark-8_Info/Mark-8_Construction/Mark_8_connection_info.pdf) for switch connection information
 * The switch panel (to which the switch board mounts) has the dimensions of 10-1/2" x 4-3/4" and 1/8" thick